RidhamVashishth/Image_to_text/README.md

 2. Use the sidebar to select the desired marketing tool (e.g., "Ad Copy Generator").
 3. Optionally, upload a file to provide context for your query.
 4. Type your question or instruction into the chat input box at the bottom of the screen and press Enter.
 5. The assistant will respond in the chat window.
-You can ask follow-up questions to refine the results.
+You can ask follow-up questions to refine the results
-20.